 The appointment of Shayne Hersey as the Club’s President was well received.
 Shayne has been a member of the Club for over two decades, having previously served as Vice President, is a recipient of Life Membership, and his skills as a cricketer at the Club are almost unparalleled.

 Unfortunately however, the immediate seasons following Ipsen’s retirement were tumultuous on the Club’s corporate level, and the platform that was set was not utilised to its full potential.

-It must be said that there were significant difficulties that developed on the Committee and behind-the-scenes operation of the Club throughout this period, meaning this era was a challenging time for all Spartans, but the solid performances in all grades did well to minimise those effects.
+It must be said that there were significant difficulties that developed on the Committee and behind-the-scenes operation of the Club throughout this period, meaning this era was a somewhat challenging time for all Spartans, but the solid performances in all grades did well to mitigate those effects.

 The years of 2013, 2014, and 2015 saw three different Presidents take the reigns – a first in the Club’s 98 year history – and it wasn’t until 2016 did a President since Ipsen serve more than two terms, the incumbent Peter Coombs.

-Nevertheless, some outstanding on field performances throughout this period are to be commended, and despite the difficulties which arose on the Committee, there were a number of highlights that will be celebrated for many years to come.
+In summarising this chapter of Club history, it is some of the outstanding on field performances that are to be commended, and despite the difficulties which arose on the Committee, there were a number of highlights that will be celebrated for many years to come.

 2013/2014 Season – New President At The Helm